openfl/www.openfl.org/learn/npm/getting-started/index.md

 ## Running the Project

 You can start a development server by going to the root directory of your project, and running `npm start`.
 In addition to compiling your application, it will open a new window in your web browser, with hot reloading enabled.
 This means that if you edit the `app.ts`, `app.js` or `App.hx` source file, the server will automatically compile your changes, and reload the current window, speeding up development.
-Now we can making more changes.

 {% capture embed %}
 var Bitmap = openfl.display.Bitmap;